hsurisetti/CryptoCurrency/README.md

 ## Overview

 In this project, unsupervised machine learning is used to group cryptocurrencies and help our client, Accountability Accounting, create a new cryptocurrency investment portfolio for their customers.
-We preprocess the data, reduce the dimensions using PCA, cluster the cryptocurrencies using K-means, and visualize the results.
+We have to preprocess the data, reduce the dimensions using PCA, cluster the cryptocurrencies using K-means, and finally visualize the results.

 ## Results